State renews agreement to work to provide Mexican nationals resources to promote occupational safety, health

 Under their agreement, the state and federal agencies and the Mexican Consulate in Little Rock also aim to work together to help these people understand United States law on the rights of workers and the responsibilities of employers under the U.S. Occupational Safety and Health Act.

-Officials representing the state Department of Labor and Licensing, the Mexican Consulate in Little Rock and the U.S. Department of Labor’s Occupational Safety and Health Administration signed the renewal of the agreement Thursday.
+Officials representing the state, the consulate and the U.S. Department of Labor's Occupational Safety and Health Administration signed the renewal of the agreement Thursday.

 The agreement has been signed annually since 2011, said Steve Guntharp, chief of staff at the state Department of Labor and Licensing.